Designations Congruent with Things: Chapter 9

 Newt is lying on Hermann’s bed.

-This isn’t really what he’d had in mind at any point before it had come to pass, but considering his day, he’s okay with it, mostly because tensing himself into the tetanic stillness required for detailed neuroimaging used up what little remained of any intramuscular glycogen reserves he might have and so, nope, he’s not going to be able to get up, and, if he does, by some miracle or statistical improbability, claw his way over that particular activation energy barrier, he wants to have a definite, achievable goal in mind, like locating a five-Tesla magnet, hypothetically, or perhaps going to an awesome party, or obtaining an analgesic of some kind for his eye and head and probably pretty shortly for his whole body because today has been a six-sigma day when it comes to exertion.
-It’s hard to make time for Racquetball when cloned, alien, war machines are laying waste to your civilization so while it's true that he’s probably been in better shape in his life, evolution is about trade offs, man, so sure, he’s no Raleigh Becket, but he doesn’t see Captain Jawline saving the day through science—more like saving the day through fortitude and fighting skills, fine, Becket’s cool, whatever—but the point he was making was that Newt considers Dr. Newton Geiszler, of the sick tats in green and the six advanced degrees, to have struck a pretty tight, awesome, and frankly commendable balance between being intelligent enough to biohack his way into an alternate dimension and physically fit enough to avoid a giant killing machine specifically targeting him for death, though it was possible it had wanted to do something else; he was still not clear on what that blue-tentacled business had been, was that like—a sommelier-styled assessment of an interesting human varietal before consumption or did, maybe, Otachi have something else in mind, like a drift part deux in which Newt climbed on its back—or maybe her back, though the whole oh-look-a-baby-kaiju phenomenon was parthenogenetic for sure, there was no indication that kaiju reproduced sexually, he had looked into this, but gender issues aside—maybe Newt would have climbed on its back and then sort of presided over an informed and efficient single-kaiju-mediated-destruction-of-his-own-civilization, which, while bad on a lot of levels, would have been visually striking, because there is no doubt in his mind that in a Geiszler-kaiju combo versus even multiple Jaegers, he’s pretty sure who’s going to win, just, like, hypothetically as a thought experiment, not a real thing because yikes, he doesn’t want that, and he doesn’t even just not want it on paper he legit does not want it in his soul.
+This isn’t really what he’d had in mind at any point before it had come to pass, but considering his day, he’s okay with it, mostly because tensing himself into the tetanic stillness required for detailed neuroimaging used up what little remained of any intramuscular glycogen reserves he might’ve and so, nope, he’s not going to be able to get up, and, if he does, by some miracle or statistical improbability, claw his way over that particular activation energy barrier, he wants to have a definite, achievable goal in mind, like locating a 5-Tesla magnet, hypothetically, or going to an awesome party, or obtaining an analgesic of some kind for his eye and head and probably pretty shortly for his whole body because today has been a six-sigma day when it comes to exertion.
+It’s hard to make time for racquetball when cloned, alien, war machines are laying waste to your civilization so while it's true he’s probably been in better shape in his life, evolution is about trade offs, man, so sure, he’s no Raleigh Becket, but he doesn’t see Captain Jawline saving the day through science—more like saving the day through fortitude and fighting skills, fine, Becket’s cool, whatever—the point he was making was that Newt considers Dr. Newton Geiszler, of the sick tats in green and the six advanced degrees, to have struck a pretty tight, awesome, and frankly commendable balance between being intelligent enough to biohack his way into an alternate dimension and physically fit enough to avoid a giant killing machine specifically targeting him for death, though it was possible it had wanted to do something else; he was still not clear on what that blue-tentacled business had been, was that like—a sommelier-style assessment of an interesting human varietal before consumption or did, maybe, Otachi have something else in mind, like a drift part deux in which Newt climbed on its back—or maybe her back, though the whole oh-look-a-baby-kaiju! phenomenon was parthenogenetic for sure, there was no indication kaiju reproduced sexually, he’d looked into this, but gender issues aside—maybe Newt would’ve climbed on its back and then sort of presided over an informed and efficient single-kaiju-mediated-destruction-of-his-own-civilization, which, while bad on a lot of levels, would have been visually striking, because there’s no doubt in his mind that in a Geiszler/kaiju combo versus even multiple Jaegers, he’s pretty sure who’ll win, just, like, hypothetically as a thought experiment, not a real thing because yiiiikes, he doesn’t want that, and he doesn’t even just not want it on paper he legit does not want it in his soul.
 Hermann is right about his thought experiments though, god, he just had one where he destroyed his planet, and that is worse than a cat with a flask, so maybe he should cut Schrödinger some slack.

 “Newton.”
 Hermann stands over him, as academically disheveled as the man ever gets.